eaglesakura/army-knife/README.md

 `army-knife` is Library for android applications with Kotlin.

-Source codes in this repository are all test(or playground) version.
+Source codes are all test(or playground) version in this repository.

 # Kerberus

 `Kerberus` is coroutine-base async tasks library with Kotlin.

 If you love java, use the [Cerberus](https://github.com/eaglesakura/cerberus) library.

+# OneshotLiveData(include EventStream classes)

+`OneshotLiveData` is LiveData for Event, SnackBar, Toast, and more.

+LiveData's observer is subscribe to new-data and not-modified data.

+But, SnackBar will require one-shot data, not required not-modified data.

+e.g. e.g. LiveData's Observer will subscribe not-modified data on "onResume" function.
+OneshotLiveData's Observer will `not` subscribe it.